 Get your child in touch with nature by going outdoors and collecting the fallen leaves from the trees.
 Your child can help out with collecting the leaves and then when you take them home, you can use them to make a wreath.

-If your child has night blindness, consider taking an extra light or lantern when you go out trick or treating.
+If your child has night blindness and you are planning on having fun in the garden at night, consider taking an extra light or lantern with you.